imzqqq/chat/website/spec/content/client-server-api/_index.md

 ## Server Discovery

-In order to allow users to connect to a Chat server without needing to explicitly specify the homeserver's URL or other parameters, clients SHOULD use an auto-discovery mechanism to determine the server's URL based on a user's Chat ID.
+In order to allow users to connect to a Matrix server without needing to explicitly specify the homeserver's URL or other parameters, clients SHOULD use an auto-discovery mechanism to determine the server's URL based on a user's Matrix ID.
 Auto-discovery should only be done at login time.

 In this section, the following terms are used with specific meanings: